Linea Zero Bobblehead Cowboy Doll

 Materials: Plastic (PVC).
 Fabric, felt.
 Plastic gun.
 Bakelite socket.

 Height: 29 cm / 11.41”

 Width: ∅ 13 cm / 5.11”

 Electricity: 1 bulb E14, 1 x 25 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: NUZ srl, Nuova Linea Zero, Via Torino, 24, 37024 Negrar, Verona, Italy.

-Other versions: Several different “night light” table lamps were produced; other clothes, other figures, other dolls, as you can see below and on this website.
+Other versions: This Linea Zero bobblehead cowboy doll was made in some varieties.
+Several different “night light” table lamps were produced; other clothes, other figures, other dolls, as you can see below and on this website.

 Nuova Linea Zero